ADVANCED STATISTICS AND DATA ANALYSIS - 2021/2

 - Feedback/answer sheet for workshops exercises

-- Correctly analyse experimental data using advanced statistical procedures and understand the assumptions and limitations of these.
+- Correctly analyse experimental and observational data using advanced statistical procedures and understand the assumptions and limitations of these.

 - Correctly interpret statistical results and understand the correct formats used to present data and results.